emmercm/igir/README.md

 - `report`: generate a report on ROMs found and processed

 The `igir --help` command shown below includes examples of how to use multiple commands together.

+## How does `igir` work?

+`igir` runs these steps in the following order:

+1. Scans the DAT input path for every file, parses them
+2. Scans each ROM input path for every file
+   1. Then detects headers in those files, if applicable (see [docs](docs/rom-headers.md))
+3. ROMs are matched to the DATs
+   1. Then filtering and sorting options are applied (see [docs](docs/rom-filtering.md))
+   2. Then ROMs are written to the output directory, if applicable (`copy`, `move`)
+   3. Then written ROMs are tested for accuracy, if applicable (`test`)
+   4. Then input ROMs are deleted, if applicable (`move`)
+4. Unknown files are recycled from the output directory, if applicable (`clean`)
+5. An output report is written to the output directory, if applicable (`report`)

 ## How do I run `igir`?